riconaranjo/COMP-2402/notes on zip files.md

     javac PartX.java

-## Running Java Programs Using Terminal [Assignment 1]
+## Running Java Programs Using Terminal

+### Assignment 1

-This command will run the compiled Java code, take the `testX-01.in` file as input and write to the `testX-01.in` file.
+This command will run the compiled Java code, take the `testX-01.in` file as input and write to the `testX-01.in` file [replace X with part number].

     java comp2402a1.PartX tests/testX-01.in tests/testX-01.out

 ### For copying and pasting